libra/website/docs/move-overview.md

   let account_exists: bool;

   // Acquire a LibraCoin.T resource with value `amount` from the sender's
   // account.
 This will fail if the sender's balance is less than `amount`. coin = LibraAccount.withdraw_from_sender(move(amount));

   account_exists = LibraAccount.exists(copy(payee));

   if (!move(account_exists)) {
     // Creates a fresh account at the address `payee` by publishing a
     // LibraAccount.T resource under this address.
-If theres is already a
+If there is already a
     // LibraAccount.T resource under the address, this will fail. create_account(copy(payee));
   }